Shepherd Book: Reception and analysis

-Media scholar Michael W. Marek described Shepherd Book's character as "the preacher with a secret past", which even though Firefly is set in the future, is "a common Old West archetype".
+Media scholar Michael W. Marek described Shepherd Book's character as "the preacher with a secret past", which is "a common Old West archetype", although Firefly is set in the future.
 Book's backstory remained unrevealed but defined him, as he was possibly "seeking redemption from past sins".
 Marek also stated that Book was the soul of the crew, "the most spiritual of the characters".

-In the view of Sam Hampton, Shepherd Book is "the embodiment of monolithic faith", and therefore "a symbol of the old world–“the earth that was”".
+In the view of Sam Hampton, Shepherd Book is "the embodiment of monolithic faith", and therefore "a symbol of the old world—'the earth that was'".
 His dialogues with River Tam represent the dispute between religion and a "myopic" kind of science.
-Hampton attests Book a Durkheimian view of faith, "in which what people believe is not as important as the outcome of belief".
+Hampton attributes to Book a Durkheimian view of faith, "in which what people believe is not as important as the outcome of belief".

 Roger P. Ebertz states that to "some extent, the character of Shepherd Book remains mysterious throughout the series".
 But it can be said that he is "the most obvious representative of religion on board the ship" and "other characters look to Book for the religious and ethical voice".
 While Book is defined by creator Joss Whedon as a "fundamentalist Christian guy", Ebertz qualifies that the character is "not, however, a stereotypical fundamentalist.
 He has a less literal way of interpreting the Bible than most fundamentalists".
 Ebertz also sees a dynamic in Book's character: He is shown over the course of the series as "both a man of faith and a man of doubt".

 Arts commentator Eric Greene described Book as "an endless font of paradox that drew me in, made me want to know more" and wished the character had not been killed in the Serenity movie, feeling that "something worthy was lost" from the franchise.
 Greene sees the role of Book as the believer in Serenity taken over by the Operative, a fanatic adherent to the idea of the Alliance.
 But the two characters stand in opposition because they "embody two very different kinds of faith.
 Book's faith leads him to engage the world.
 The Operative's faith leads him to dominate it."
 Greene felt Book stood for many benign, compassionate types of believers, and that the removal of the character denied them "a place in the Whedonverse".